Taro Hirose: Professional

 On March 12, 2019, Hirose signed a two-year, entry-level contract with the Detroit Red Wings.
 He made his NHL debut on March 19 in a game against the New York Rangers, playing on the third line along with Frans Nielsen and Thomas Vanek.
 He recorded his first career NHL point, assisting on Nielsen's goal in the first period.
 On March 31, Hirose recorded his first career NHL goal against Jaroslav Halák of the Boston Bruins.

 On January 12, 2021, the Red Wings assigned Hirose to the Grand Rapids Griffins.
 On July 27, 2021, the Red Wings signed Hirose to a one-year contract extension.
 However, he only appeared in six contests for the Red Wings in said season, adding only two assists over that span.

-Hirsoe would play just 15 games for the Detroit Red Wings in the 2021–22 season scoring 4 points but was a big contributor with the Grand Rapids Griffins where he scored 53 points in 59 games.
+Hirose would play just 15 games for the Detroit Red Wings in the 2021–22 season scoring 4 points but was a big contributor with the Grand Rapids Griffins where he scored 53 points in 59 games.
 On May 22, 2022, Hirose was signed to a two-year contract extension with the Red Wings.

+On September 13, 2024, Hirose signed a one-year contract with EHC Red Bull München in the Deutsche Eishockey Liga (DEL).

+Personal life

+Hirose's brother, Akito, is also a professional ice hockey player for the Vancouver Canucks of the NHL.